helbizofficial/helbiz-fullstack-test/README.md

 ```

 ### 2. Internal Transfers
 Provide a simple form that simulates a transfer between two wallets.
 For input, you'll need the `from` wallet address, `to` wallet address, and `amount` of HBZ to transfer.
 Persist these transfers using [mongoDB](https://www.mongodb.com/) and apply the transactions every time you pull data from the wallets API (again, consider an optimization strategy here).
+Remember to update the balances shown to the user.

 ### 3. Get ETH Balance Using web3.js
 Finally - our API is only returning the HBZ balance for wallets.
 We would also like you to use the **web3.js** library to retrieve each wallet's ETH balance and display alongside the HBZ balance.
 Read the [API documentation](https://web3js.readthedocs.io/en/1.0/web3-eth.html#getbalance) to learn how to achieve this.
 All you need for this API is the wallet address.